geoboom/linux-config/README.md

 6. install google-chrome with yay from AUR `yay google-chrome` (check AUR first for the correct package name in case it changes)
 7. remove pale moon and update default browser for all applications (in `~/.profile`, `.config/mimeapps.list` do this before `:PlugInstall` in nvim!!!)
 8. install zsh
-9. configure multiple monitor layout with xrandr
+9. configure multiple monitor layout with arandr and save config as `.sh`.
+Then, xrandr startup script...
 10. sound:
     1. install pavucontrol and pulseaudio.
 Not sure if need pulseaudio if I have pavucontrol/any alternatives to pavucontrol...
     2. default soundcard issue `/etc/modprobe.d/alsa-base.conf` (see arch wiki)